wolfSSL/wolfssl/IDE/ECLIPSE/SIFIVE/README.md

 ECDSA    256 verify          2 ops took 48.000 sec, avg 24000.000 ms, 0.042 ops/sec
 Benchmark complete
 ```
+## Known Caveats
+- If you find the wolfcrypt test stuck on early_trap_vector error, it is like related to memory issues
+- Using the `__stack_size` default value of 0x400 will not be enough for the ECC test to pass.
+The `IDE/ECLIPSE/SIFIVE/Makefile` overwrites the value with 0x1000 (4 KBytes)
+- Enabling RSA will cause the ECC test to fail due to memory shortage

 ## References
 The test results were collected from a SiFive reference platform target with the following hardware, software and tool chains: